 The incidents leading to death usually occurred in the nursing home (95.8%), but the death itself usually occurred elsewhere (67.1%).
 This was typically at an acute care hospital where residents had been transferred.
 Somewhat surprising was the small proportion of people (1.2%) who died from adverse events related to their clinical care (such as medication errors).
 And these numbers are likely to be underestimated due to some deaths being misclassified as “natural”.

-Our study provides the first detailed understanding of how many deaths in nursing homes that shouldn’t be happening.
+Our study provides the first detailed understanding of the number of deaths in nursing homes that shouldn’t be happening.
 Although coroners play an important role in identifying factors that may prevent death and injury, fewer than 3% of the external-cause deaths were examined by an inquest.
 Coroners also made no recommendations about preventing injury in 98.4% of all cases.

 Establishing how people die in care